manvi27/Pipeline-Processor/README.md

 # Pipeline-Processor
-This repository contains Verilog HDL for a five stage pipelined processor and some small applications which will use the processor to execute
+This repository contains Verilog HDL code for a five-stage pipelined processor and some small applications which will use the processor to execute